 (3) If the Minister considers that an endorsement made under subsection (1) is no longer serving any useful purpose the Minister may request the Registrar of Titles to remove the endorsement and, on receipt of that request, the Registrar of Titles may remove the endorsement.

-[Section 12B inserted by No. 66 of 1986 s.
+[Section 12B inserted: No. 66 of 1986 s.
 7.]

-13. Reserved land vested in the City
+13. Reserved land vested in City

 Where the care, control and management of reserved land are placed with the City —